learn-with-me/Software-Engineering-Fundamentals/src/machine-learning/nuggets/03-supervised-learning.md

 ### Development-test data split

+* Typically the dataset is split into development dataset and test dataset in the ratio of 4:1 (also called 80/20 split) or 3:1. scikit-learn has a default split of 3:1, which can be changed on will.
+* Purpose of the test dataset is to evaluate the performance of the final optimal model
+* Model evaluation is supposed to give a pulse on how the model would perform in the wild
+* Be careful choosing splitting strategies.
+Overall you want these split datasets to be as similar as possible.
+Some of them are:
+    * Random splitting
+    * Stratified splitting
+    * Structured splitting

 #### Baseline

 When you're training a model, establishing a baseline is very important, esp to know if you're doing good or bad in the next training.